Cancer: What is Cancer?

 Most cells in the body have a specific role, they divide in an organized manner and their life cycle is defined, thus they die (also called “Apoptosis”) and new cells are generated.

 Cancer cells miss both the apoptosis mechanism and the mechanism in charged of their normal division.

-Causes of Disease
+Causes of cancer disease

 There are different and known factors which cause cancer and yet, there are many other factors which are still unknown.

-Among the known causes, one might find:
+Among the known cancer disease causes, one might find: